osurdml/quad_guide/source/overview.rst

 Overview
 ========

+The system consists of two major components.
+The first componenet is the software stack running on the onboard computer with ROS.
+Below that system is the PX4 firmware running on the flight control board.

+ROS
+---

-Before beginning development, you must understand the software environment running on the vehicle.
-The entire software stack runs under `Robot Operating System`_ (ROS).
+The entire onboard software stack runs under `Robot Operating System`_ (ROS).
 Within this system, a number of packages are used to enable certain functionalites of the vehicle.
 Here is a visualization of these packages:

 .. _Robot Operating System: http://ros.org